 Overall Mission: Since the Cold War, Pine Gap has served as a surveillance base.

-However, it was responsible for monitoring the signals of satellite and intelligence signals including microwave emissions, anti-missile, and anti-aircraft radars among others.
+The official name changed in 1988 to the “Joint Defence Facility Pine Gap” and is responsible for monitoring the signals of satellite and intelligence signals including microwave emissions, anti-missile, and anti-aircraft radar, among others.

 Units Stationed: